 PKD is associated with the following conditions:

-As many as half of people with PKD have cysts on the liver.
-A family history of PKD increases your risk for the condition.
+As many as half of people with PKD have cysts in the liver.

 Exams and Tests